Cough In Children

 An asthma-related cough is usually dry and happens at night, with sport or in the early morning.
-An asthma cough is usually associated with other symptoms such as wheeze, allergy (eczema or hayfever), or a history of asthma and allergy in the family.
-If coughing is the only problem the child has, it is very unlikely to be due to asthma.
+Children who have an asthma cough also usually have other symptoms such as wheeze.
+They may also have eczema or hayfever, or a history of asthma and allergy in the family.
+If your child has a cough but no other symptoms, they are unlikely to have asthma.

-Secondhand cigarette smoke commonly causes children to cough even when they are well.
+Secondhand cigarette smoke can cause children to cough even when they are well.
 Make sure your child's environment is smoke-free.
 Put smoke-free stickers up to let everyone know your home and car are smoke-free.
 If you want to give up smoking:

 - call the free Quitline on 0800 778 778 or text 4006